Tag Archives: marketing

 The views expressed here do not necessarily reflect those of the CIEP.

-Wise owls: should you make your prices public?
+Wise owls: Should you make your prices public?

 The CIEP’s wise owls are all Advanced Professional Members, with well over 100 years of editing and proofreading experience between them.
 We asked them whether they publish their prices on their website.